-A Lifetime Health Cover (LHC) loading calculator indicates if your private health insurance hospital premium is likely to be impacted by LHC loading and, if so, the predicated percentage that you will need to pay.
+A Lifetime Health Cover (LHC) loading calculator helps you work out whether your private health insurance hospital premium is likely to be impacted by LHC loading and, if so, the predicated percentage that you’ll need to pay.

-This loading is an Australian Government initiative that incentivises Australians to take out a private health insurance policy earlier in life.
-This, in turn, takes pressure off our public health system.
+The Lifetime Health Cover loading is an Australian Government initiative that encourages Australians to take out a private hospital insurance policy earlier in life.
+This, in turn, takes pressure off the public health system.

 By using a Lifetime Health Cover calculator, you can predict the loading percentage you’ll owe each month.
-When you talk to one of our health insurance experts over the phone, they can help you figure out what your LHC loading is expected to be and work with you to look for a policy that’s suitable for you.
+When you talk to one of our health insurance experts over the phone, they can help you figure out what your LHC loading is expected to be and look for a policy that’s suitable for you.

-You do not need to pay the loading in certain circumstances, but they only apply to a small number of Australians.
+You don’t have to pay the loading in certain circumstances, but these only apply to a small number of Australians.

 For example, if you’re overseas at the time of the LHC deadline, you have one year to take out hospital cover when you finally return home.
 If you do not take out private hospital cover during your one-year grace period, you’ll have to pay LHC if you later decide to get covered.